open-telemetry/opamp-spec/specification.md

     // Flags is a bit mask.
 Values below define individual bits.

-    // The agent requests server go generate a new instance_uid, which will
+    // The Agent requests Server go generate a new instance_uid, which will
     // be sent back in ServerToAgent message RequestInstanceUid     = 0x00000001;
 }